johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

 ## Limits

-Servers SHOULD use as few and as small cookies as possible to avoid reaching these implementation limits and to minimize network bandwidth due to the `Cookie` header field being included in every request.
+Servers SHOULD use as few and as small cookies as possible to avoid reaching these implementation limits, minimize network bandwidth due to the Cookie header field being included in every request, and to avoid reaching server header field limits (See {{server-syntax}}).

 Servers SHOULD gracefully degrade if the user agent fails to return one or more cookies in the `Cookie` header field because the user agent might evict any cookie